CSRG-Group/dcs-notes.github.io/modules/CS139/Primary_Notes/Python.md

     * **Not** start with a number
     * Only contain alpha-numeric characters and underscores

+Constants (variables that won't change) should be all uppercase.
+This isn't required however it is common practice among programmers.

-Once a variable is created, you are able to change its value even if it of a different *type*
+Once a variable is created, you are able to change its value even if it's of a different *type*

 ```
 a = 5